 With the right plan, you will not only activate the 4G chip, but you'll also be able to expand your system with sensors and even professional monitoring.
 There are other benefits to using a Sync module as well.
 For one, it does a lot of the heavy lifting.
 And compared to other cordless cameras, Blink is feature packed.
-The inventors didn't have to sacrifice resolution or even audio to get the battery life they wanted.
 Second, it helps tie all the cameras together, so they work as one cohesive solution.

 When armed, the system detects motion and captures and delivers brief video clips of the trigger event via Wi-Fi® to connected iOS and Android™ devices.
 Blink’s Live View mode also allows users to check in on their connected home anytime at their convenience.